• Latest

 By Ben Musanje

 Kibenge told the audience that Amongi was out of the country attending the Commission on the Status of Women in New York, US.
 He also explained that the Minister responsible for Youth and Children Affairs Balaam Barugahara had been called to a special Cabinet meeting that coincided with the event.
-“So that is why there are completely none of the political leaders that were expected,” he said.

 “This morning, up to yesterday evening, I wasn’t even very certain that I would be able to join you,” he added.
-“But when I got the opportunity, I grabbed it, because of the importance of what we have gathered here today.”
+“But when I got the opportunity, I grabbed it, because of the importance of why we have gathered here today.”

-Despite the absence of political leaders, Kibenge praised UBOS for producing the fourth volume of the OVC Monographs, based on the 2024 Population and Housing Census.
+In his speech, Kibenge, speaking with clarity as always, praised UBOS for producing the fourth volume of the OVC Monographs, based on the 2024 Population and Housing Census.
 He commended the Bureau’s board, executive director, and technical teams for their leadership, technical excellence, and rigorous approach in producing the report.
 “This work reflects not only statistical rigor but also a strong national commitment to evidence-informed decision-making,” he said.

 The monograph provides detailed insights into the status of vulnerable children across Uganda, highlighting groups facing the most severe challenges.
 These include street-connected children, orphans, children living with HIV, children in institutional care, refugee and displaced children, children-headed households, and children with disabilities.